szczyglis-dev/py-gpt/README.md

 Custom agents do not receive an implicit built-in main role prompt when their system-prompt field is empty. **From defaults** loads the built-in Orchestrator prompt and the default Step-by-step instruction as a starting point.
 The editor includes a Help reference for agent workflow tools and runtime context/placeholder blocks such as `%workdir%`, `<runtime_capabilities>`, `<runtime_environment>`, `<additional_system_prompt>`, `<additional_project_rules>`, `<additional_context>`, `<rag_access>`, `<workflow_language>`, and `<worker_identity>`.
 Saving the editor refreshes the toolbox selector immediately; custom profiles are listed after the three built-ins.

+### Agent Workflow monitor

+The built-in **Agent Workflow** tool provides a real-time tree/timeline of the active Chat with Agents run.
+It shows the primary agent/orchestrator, workers, status changes and tool calls, with expandable tool input/output and per-agent **Details**.
+Open it from `Tools -> Agent Workflow` or keep it pinned in the second output column.
+When the first actual Chat with Agents run starts after sending input in a profile, PyGPT reveals the tab and split-screen once.
+Merely switching to Chat with Agents does not change the layout; after the first-run introduction, subsequent runs and mode changes leave it untouched.
+A new top-level run clears the monitor automatically.

 ### Project rules with AGENTS.md

 Before processing the user input, the top-level Chat with Agents main agent checks for `%workdir%/AGENTS.md` in the active conversation's data workdir.
 If the file exists and is not empty, its UTF-8 content is appended to the main system prompt as additional project rules.
 The path follows the conversation/project that started the run, including a custom project data workdir.